 The costs payable by the creditor on setting aside or the granting of an injunction can range from £2,000 upwards even if, ultimately, the debt is owed.
 It is important for a creditor to realise that withdrawing the demand is not an admission that the debtor does not have to pay but is merely a recognition that there is a genuine dispute or triable issue for a court to decide.

-There is no point wasting time and money defending an application to set aside if there is a genuine dispute.
+There is no point wasting time and money defending an application to set aside or an application for an injunction against presenting and/or advertising a petition if there is a genuine dispute.
 The creditor is better off applying its time and money to pursuing the relevant pre-action protocol and, if necessary, issuing proceedings.

 Statutory demands are often served by personal service on the debtor as the creditor needs to prove that the demand has come to the debtor’s attention.